hantsy/jakartaee10-sandbox/docs/rest.md

 ]
 ```

-Create an Arquillian test for verify.
+Create a simple Arquillian test to verify the functionality.

 ```java
 @ExtendWith(ArquillianExtension.class)